SV

 Correct Answer: A. Candela

-The candela is the SI unit used to measure luminous intensity in a given direction.
-It is one of the seven fundamental base units in the International System of Units.
-This unit helps in quantifying the brightness of light sources as perceived by the human eye.
+• **Candela** = The candela is the SI unit used to measure luminous intensity in a given direction from a light source. • **7** — Candela is one of the 7 fundamental base units of the International System of Units. • 💡 Wrong-option analysis: Ampere: measures electric current, not light; Kelvin: measures thermodynamic temperature; Mole: measures amount of substance.

 3